SERVICE NO: 1760

 On Friday 23 January 1914, police arrested James Black in the lane beside the former Hamilton Inn in Lonsdale Street.
 Charged with drunkenness and using obscene language, he faced the Magistrates Court the following day.
 James insisted that he would not re-offend, but as it was not the first time he had faced the same charges.
-Hethe same offence and he was fined £10 8/ or seventeen days jail.
+Previously for the same offence, he was fined £10 8/ or seventeen days jail.
 James said he was the quietest man in Hamilton, but the prosecution replied that was until he drank alcohol.

-James was back in court on 21 April 1914 on similar charges and received fourteen days jail.
-He was also charged with insufficient legal means of support and from the report of James’ trial, it seems that those charges were laid to keep James off the streets of Hamilton.
+James was back in court on 20 April 1914 on similar charges and received fourteen days jail.
+He was then charged with insufficient legal means of support and from the report of James’ trial, it seems that those charges were laid to keep James off the streets of Hamilton.
 Apparently, he was part of a group of six to seven “young men” who were known as the “pig push” frequenting street corners, asking those passing by for money as well as consuming large amounts of alcohol.
 Witnesses reported James was rarely seen sober.
 In his defence, James said he hung around street corners in the hope of meeting up with contractors who could give him work.
 There seems to have been a push for him to leave town in the past in the hope of possible reform but James told a witness he didn’t want to leave while his brother was so ill.
 His brother was Robert Henry Black who died on 22 February 1914 aged forty-three.
-James was sentenced to six months jail with hard labour.
+James was sentenced to a further six months jail with hard labour.
 He was taken first to Ballarat Gaol and then Pentridge Prison where he remained until 9 October 1914.
 James’ name is on the Central Register of Male Prisoners including a photo, however, his birth year was recorded as 1870.